Stone anchors Bulldogs to relay championship

 "A 12-year-old Carter would be ecstatic.”

-Anderson, signed to swim at Southern Illinois University in Carbonadale next fall, was soaking it all in, taking selfies on the awards podium.
+Anderson, signed to swim at Southern Illinois University in Carbondale next fall, was soaking it all in, taking selfies on the awards podium.

 “On the resumes I’ve been doing, I’ve been putting academic All-American and swim All-American, but I felt kind of bad because those were all in relays,” Anderson said.
 “To have an individual one now and by a lot, it means everything.”